Individual and Time Effects in Nonlinear Panel Models with Large N, T: Introduction

-Our corrections eliminate the leading term of the bias from the asymptotic expansions.
-Under asymptotic sequences where $N$ and $T$ grow at the same rate, we find that this term has two components: one of order $O(T^{-1})$ coming from the estimation of the individual effects; and one of order $O(N^{-1})$ coming from the estimation of the time effects.
-We consider analytical methods similar to Hahn and Newey \cite*{Hahn:2004p882} and Hahn and Kuersteiner \cite*{HahnKuersteiner2011}, and suitable modifications of the split panel jackknife of Dhaene and Jochmans \cite*{Dhaene:2010p650}.\footnote{A similar split panel jackknife bias correction method was outlined in Hu~\cite*{Hu2002}.} However, the theory of the previous papers does not cover the models that we consider, because, in addition to not allowing for time effects, they assume either identical distribution or stationarity over time for the processes of the observed variables, conditional on the unobserved effects.
+The bias correction eliminates the bias terms of orders $1/T$ and $1/N$ from the fixed effects estimators.
+We considerer two methods to implement the correction: an analytical bias correction similar to Hahn and Newey \cite*{Hahn:2004p882} and Hahn and Kuersteiner \cite*{HahnKuersteiner2011}, and a suitable modification of the split panel jackknife of Dhaene and Jochmans \cite*{DhaeneJochmans2015}.\footnote{A similar split panel jackknife bias correction method was outlined in Hu~\cite*{Hu2002}.} However, the theory of the previous papers does not cover the models that we consider, because, in addition to not allowing for time effects, it assumes either identical distribution or stationarity over time for the processes of the observed variables, conditional on the unobserved effects.
 These assumptions are violated in our models due to the presence of the time effects, so we need to adjust the asymptotic theory accordingly.
 The individual and time effects introduce strong correlation in both dimensions of the panel.
 Conditional on the unobserved effects, we impose cross-sectional independence and weak time-serial dependence, and we allow for heterogeneity in both dimensions.

 Simulation evidence indicates that our corrections improve the estimation and inference performance of the fixed effects estimators of parameters and average effects.
 The analytical corrections dominate the jackknife corrections in a probit model for sample sizes that are relevant for empirical practice.
-In the online supplement Fern{\'a}ndez-Val and Weidner \cite*{Supp2015}, we illustrate the corrections with an empirical application on the relationship between competition and innovation using a panel of U.K. industries, following Aghion, Bloom, Blundell, Griffith and Howitt \cite*{AghionBloomBlundellGriffithHowitt2005}.
+In the online supplement, Fern{\'a}ndez-Val and Weidner \cite*{Supp2015}, we illustrate the corrections with an empirical application on the relationship between competition and innovation using a panel of U.K. industries, following Aghion, Bloom, Blundell, Griffith and Howitt \cite*{AghionBloomBlundellGriffithHowitt2005}.
 We find that the inverted-U pattern relationship found by Aghion \textit{et al} is robust to relaxing the strict exogeneity assumption of competition with respect to the innovation process and to the inclusion of innovation dynamics.
 We also uncover substantial state dependence in the innovation process.